PAUL FARMER -- THE MAN WHO WOULD CURE THE WORLD

 logorwanda.png

-That was 20 years ago.
-Since then, publicity, philanthropy, and savvy leadership have spread the miracle across what Farmer calls “the nation of humanity.”
-Partners in Health now works in a dozen countries, from the huts of Lesotho to the hogans of the Navajo Nation.
+That was 20+ years ago.
+Since then, publicity, philanthropy, and savvy leadership have spread the miracle across what Farmer called “the nation of humanity.”
+Though Paul Farmer died in 2022, his Partners in Health now works in a dozen countries, from the huts of Lesotho to the hogans of the Navajo Nation.
 Wherever PIH works, miracles occur.

 peru.jpg